 What is narcissism?

-Where does the word narcissistic come from?
-The term narcissist originates from the Greek myth about a beautiful, arrogant young man named Narcissus.
+The term “narcissist” originates from the Greek myth about a beautiful, arrogant young man named Narcissus.
 All the women around him tried to love him, but he pushed them away.
 He spurned the love of the nymph, Echo.
 As a result, the goddess Nemesis made Narcissus fall in love with himself.
 One day he saw the image of his beautiful face reflected in a pool of water.
-After that, he was unable to remove himself from gazing at his reflection.
+After that, he was unable to tear himself away from his reflection.
 When he discovered it was only an image and his love couldn’t be realized, he ended his life, or died of a broken heart, as different versions of the story go.

-We hear the word “narcissist” thrown around in our society often to describe someone who may act arrogant, think of themselves often, or look in the mirror a lot.
+We hear the word “narcissist” thrown around often to describe someone who is arrogant, thinks of themselves often, or looks in the mirror a lot.
 Does that mean we’re all a little narcissistic?
-I will discuss two of the popular thoughts on the answer to that question.
+I will discuss two schools of thought on the answer to that question.
 Which one is correct?
 You can decide that for yourself.

 Perspective #1 – We all possess narcissistic qualities.

-Narcissistic traits run the spectrum from people who may be a little self-absorbed and conceited, to people that destroy other people’s lives.
+Narcissistic traits run the spectrum from people who are a little self-absorbed and conceited, to those who destroy other people’s lives.
 Someone can have slight narcissistic tendencies.
 It’s another thing, entirely, if those narcissistic tendencies turn dark and destructive.

-Healthy narcissism is defined as a positive feeling about the self that is still aware of and respectful of others and the greater whole.
-This could include healthy pride in what we’ve accomplished, good self-esteem, consideration of our wants and needs, self-respect and self-love.
-It is normal for children and teens to have a higher level of narcissism, as that is part of their development of a strong and positive sense of self.
+Healthy narcissism is defined as having a positive feeling about the self, while still being aware and respectful of others and the greater whole.
+This could include healthy pride in what we’ve accomplished, self-esteem, consideration of our wants and needs, self-respect and self-love.
+(It’s normal for children and adolescents to have a higher level of narcissism, as that is part of their development of a strong and positive sense of self.)

-The flip side of that is pathological narcissism.
-This is when the narcissist engages in chronic manipulation and devaluation of the people close to them, leaving their victims feeling worthless, anxious, and tragically, even suicidal.
-If a victim has experienced trauma in childhood, the narcissistic abuse can retrigger that early trauma and leave victims with debilitating PTSD or Complex PTSD and feeling lost, confused and alone.
+The flip side is pathological narcissism, when a person engages in chronic manipulation and devaluation of those close to them, leaving their victims feeling worthless, anxious, and tragically, even suicidal.
+If a victim has experienced trauma in childhood, narcissistic abuse can retrigger that early trauma, leaving victims with debilitating PTSD or Complex PTSD, and feeling lost, confused and alone.

 Perspective #2 – Only narcissists are narcissistic.